A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Introduction

-This paper presents a large-scale benchmarking study regarding the performance variability of over $200$ fault delineation models across training regimes, data characteristics, and architectural choices.
-These fault delineation models include a combination of eight deep learning architectures, trained and fine-tuned on three distinct datasets, including both synthetic and real volumes.
-Our experiments cover a broad spectrum of training strategies, including pretraining on a single fault dataset, pre-training on large-scale natural image dataset such as ImageNet~\cite{deng2009imagenet}, using randomly initialized models, and jointly training on multiple fault datasets.
-We shed light on the impact of these training strategies, with a focus on three critical challenges in the seismic machine learning domain: \emph{model generalizability under domain shift}, \emph{training dynamics}, and \emph{evaluation robustness}.
-The results of our extensive study allow the community to examine the limitations of the current seismic interpretation pipelines, and underscore the need for a framework that integrates both quantitative metrics and qualitative expert review.
-We identify failure cases and inconsistencies in fault delineation tasks, and thus highlight the need for interpretability and domain-awareness in model design and evaluation.
-We provide a succinct highlight of the key observations of our benchmarking experiments in Table \ref{tab:key_observations}.
+This paper presents a large-scale benchmarking study regarding the performance variability of finetuning strategies for fault delineation models across training regimes, data characteristics, and architectural choices.
+Rather than introducing a new model, this work establishes a systematic experimental framework: a methodological foundation for reproducible and cross-domain evaluation of deep learning architectures in seismic fault interpretation.
+Our benchmarked fault delineation models include a combination of eight deep learning architectures, trained and fine-tuned on three distinct datasets, including both synthetic and real volumes.
+Our experiments cover a broad spectrum of training strategies, including pretraining on a single fault dataset, pre-training on large-scale natural image dataset such as ImageNet~\cite{deng2009imagenet}, using randomly initialized models and jointly training on multiple fault datasets.
+Beyond benchmarking, we also use targeted case studies (through domain adaptation and continual learning setups) to diagnose model behavior under catastrophic forgetting and domain shift, demonstrating how the benchmark can serve as a tool for both evaluation and insight.

+While prior works have examined transfer learning and domain adaptation in geoscience~\cite{sun2016deep, tsai2018learning, trinidad2023seismic}, these efforts have typically been limited in scope: focusing on single architectures or isolated dataset pairs.
+By contrast, our study provides the first large-scale, systematic benchmark that unifies evaluation across multiple model families, datasets, and training paradigms.
+This effort parallels the role of domain-shift benchmarks in fields like medical imaging~\cite{guan_domain_2022}, where standardized comparisons have proven essential for understanding generalization and reproducibility across domains.